dmkgll/dmkgll/_posts/2022-07-05-erin-valenti.md

 Apparently we were sent some material to read and review before the seminar but I never saw it (or I probably woudn't have gone).
 I flew to Phoenix.

+The conference venue was beautiful.
+I don't remember the resort but it was high end and it felt like the entire place was booked out for us.